stevenrobertson/sd-docs/report/misc.md

 index loses no information as compared to normal accumulation.
 Use of an integer format for representing location is also useful.
-Typically, flames are rendered using resolution and supersampling settings which require a number of accumulators less than $2^{24}$, indicating that the index can be fully represented as a 24-bit integer.
+Typically, flames are rendered using resolution and supersampling settings which require a number of accumulators in the neighborhood of $2^{24}$, indicating that the index can be fully represented as a 25-bit integer.

 The color values in an IFS accumulation are calculated from the IFS color coordinate by performing a linear blending between the two closest samples of